LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/elif_1.rst

    elif(Goal)

 Supports embedded conditionals when performing conditional compilation.
-The code following the directive is compiled if ``Goal`` is true.
+The code following the directive is compiled iff ``Goal`` is true.
 The goal is subjected to goal expansion when the directive occurs in a source file.